Average Salary for Math Majors (Plus 11 Job Titles)

 Research skills: Mathematicians often engage in research projects during their studies, which gives them valuable experience in conducting research, analyzing data and presenting findings.
 These skills are potentially useful in many industries, including academia, finance and scientific research.

 Analytical reasoning: Math majors often think analytically, separating complex problems into smaller components, analyzing them and developing solutions.

 Critical thinking: This skill involves the ability to evaluate information, identify biases and make informed decisions based on evidence.
 Critical thinking is important in many fields, including finance, law and scientific research.

 Explore more articles

-- What Is a Pay Period?
-(Plus How To Choose One)
+- What Is a Health Care Consultant?
+(And How To Become One)

 - 30 High-Paying Jobs That Provide a Work-Life Balance